openmrs/openmrs-contrib-rest-api-docs/source/includes/Concepts/concept.md

 * ### List all concept descriptions for a concept.

-    Retrieve all **concept description** sub resources of a **concept** resource by target_concept_uuid.
+    Retrieve all **concept description** subresources of a **concept** resource by target_concept_uuid.
 Returns a `404 Not Found` status if concept description not exists.
-If user not logged in to perform this action, a `401 Unauthorized` status returned.
+If the user is not logged in to perform this action, a `401 Unauthorized` status returned.

 ```console
     GET /concept/:target_concept_uuid/description
 ```

-* ### List concept description by it's UUID and parent concept UUID.
+* ### List concept description by its UUID and parent concept UUID.

-     Retrieve an **concept description** sub resources of a **concept** resource.
+     Retrieve a **concept description** subresources of a **concept** resource.
 Returns a `404 Not Found` status if concept description not exists.
 If you are not logged in to perform this action, a `401 Unauthorized` status returned.

 ```console
 GET /concept/:target_concept_uuid/description/:target_concept_description_uuid
 ```
 ## Create a concept description with properties

-* To Create a concept description sub resource for a specific concept resource you need to specify below attributes in the request body.
+* To Create a concept description subresource for a specific concept resource you need to specify below attributes in the request body.
-If user not logged in to perform this action, a `401 Unauthorized` status returned.
+If the user is not logged in to perform this action, a `401 Unauthorized` status returned.

     ### Attributes